DHBW-Experts/documents/README.md

 ### 3.7 On-line User Documentation and Help System Requirements

 The usage of the app should be as intuitive as possible so it won't need any further documentation.
-If the user needs some help we will implement a "Help"-Button in the App which includes a FAQ and a formular to contact the developement team.
+The Blog could also be used of our team could also be used in case any of the functions are not clear.

 ### 3.8 Purchased Components